Odjeissi/Honeynet-in-cloud/README.md

 ## Introduction

-In this project, I set up a mini honeynet in Azure.
-I connected logs from different sources into a Log Analytics workspace.
-Microsoft Sentinel uses this workspace to create attack maps, send alerts, and track incidents.
-First, I recorded security data from the vulnerable setup for 24 hours.
-Then, I added security measures to make it safer and recorded the data for another 24 hours.
-The results are shown below, highlighting these key metrics:
+In this project, I created a small honeynet in Azure.
+I connected logs from different sources to a Log Analytics workspace.
+Then, I used Microsoft Sentinel to generate attack maps, send alerts, and track incidents.
+First, I collected security data from the vulnerable setup for 24 hours.
+Then, I implemented security measures to improve its safety and collected data for another 24 hours.
+The results are presented below, highlighting the key metrics.

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)
 - SecurityAlert (Log Analytics Alerts Triggered)
 - SecurityIncident (Incidents created by Sentinel)
-- AzureNetworkAnalytics_CL (Malicious Flows allowed into our honeynet)
+- AzureNetworkAnalytics_CL (Malicious Flows allowed into honeynet)

 ## Architecture Before Hardening / Security Controls
 ![image](https://github.com/user-attachments/assets/f527f2f2-27b2-4469-81a5-cd7a26078e90)